21 April 2023

 What about the other Arcade Cores?

 Currently FinalBurn Neo clearly has the edge over all other Arcade cores in RetroArch.
-This is my personal opinion of the other cores when it comes to a modern Mac machine:

 • FB Alpha Cores: I do not touch them, they give no edge over FBNeo, seem to be for older machines